wghglory/gitbook/Interview/大型网站架构/memcache/consistent_hash.md

 Suppose the output of the hash function are in the range of [0, 2^128) (e.g. [MD5](http://en.wikipedia.org/wiki/MD5) hash).
 Image that the integers in the range are placed on a ring such that the values are wrapped around.

-### Here's how consistent hashing works:
+## Here's how consistent hashing works

 Given a list of cache servers, hash them to integers in the range.
 To map a key to a server, hash it to a single integer.
 Move clockwise on the ring until finding the first cache it encounters.
 That cache is the one that contains the key.
 See animation below as an example: key1 maps to cache A; key2 maps to cache C.

 [![img](http://2.bp.blogspot.com/-FoDbp5aJxmo/Uj9IbZgCMpI/AAAAAAAAEjw/gIacbrT174s/s1600/feiche_6.gif)](http://2.bp.blogspot.com/-FoDbp5aJxmo/Uj9IbZgCMpI/AAAAAAAAEjw/gIacbrT174s/s1600/feiche_6.gif)